Earthquake Bird: 7 Similar Movies You Must See

 ‘Earthquake Bird’ is a mystery thriller that hinges on elements of psychological drama for its suspense.
-Starring Alicia Vikander and Riley Keough, the movie first premiered at the BFI London Film Festival and subsequently released on Netflix.
+Starring Alicia Vikander and Riley Keough, the movie first premiered at the BFI London Film Festival and was subsequently released on Netflix.

-Written and directed by Wash Westmoreland, it is based on a novel with the same name by Susanna Jones.
+Written and directed by Wash Westmoreland, it is based on a novel of the same name by Susanna Jones.
 Westmoreland is an indie filmmaker best known for his previous movie, ‘Still Alice’.
 On the other hand, Sussana Jones’ novel has won several awards like the John Llewellyn Rhys Prize and the Crime Writers’ Association John Creasy Dagger Award.
 Her portrayal of female sexuality and the landscape of Japan was lauded by critics, apart from her exploration of the slippery nature of truth and memory.

 The tale is set in 1989 in Tokyo, Japan, revolving around the thirty-four-year-old translator, Lucy Fly.
 As she is being questioned by the police regarding the murder of her friend, Lily Bridges, Fly recounts the past events that led to her being in the current crisis.
 She narrates her estrangement from her family, her relationship with a local photographer and how she met Lily.